ricky-ho/Omomo-Clone/README.md

 ## Description
 This web application was created to simulate an online retailer for boba milk tea.
 Users will be able to browse a menu of beverages, modify the drink options & add-ons, and add or remove items from their shopping cart.
-The website is fully-responsive and can be viewed on mobile, tablet, or desktop screen sizes.
+A user's shopping cart state is persisted between browser sessions by utilizing the browser's LocalStorage.
+The website is also fully-responsive and can be viewed on mobile, tablet, or desktop screen sizes.

 ## External Dependencies
 - [lodash](https://lodash.com/)